-- Naturally occurring smallpox was eradicated in 1977.
-Travelers are not at risk unless a bio-terrorism event occurs.
+- Naturally occurring smallpox has been eradicated.
+International travelers are not at risk unless a bioterrorism event occurs.

-- Symptoms include fever, muscle aches, fatigue, headache, and backache, followed by a rash (on the face, hands, forearms, and trunk), progressing to blisters, pus, and scabs.
+- Symptoms include fever, muscle aches, fatigue, headache and backache, and a rash (on the face, hands, forearms, and trunk) that progresses to blisters with pus and scabs.

-- Consequences of infection include death in 30% of cases; no effective treatment is available.
+- Consequences of infection include death in about 30% of cases.

-- Smallpox vaccine is available only to the military, researchers, and certain first responders and is given as a single-dose using a special needle.
+- Smallpox vaccines are available only to the military, certain researchers, and designated first responders.

-- Duration of vaccine protection is about 5 to 10 years depending on the vaccine.
+- Duration of vaccine protection is about 2 to 10 years depending on the vaccine.
 Booster doses are recommended for certain at-risk groups at intervals that vary according to exposure risk.

-Persons who may be at risk include military personnel, first responders, laboratory workers who work with the vaccinia virus (used to make smallpox vaccine), persons who work with animals contaminated or infected with these viruses, and health care workers who are involved in clinical trials or who are predesignated to care for smallpox cases in the event they occur.
+Risk of exposure to smallpox is increased for military personnel, first responders, laboratory workers who work with the vaccinia virus (used to make smallpox vaccine), persons who work with animals contaminated or infected with the vaccinia virus, and health care workers (HCWs) who are involved in clinical trials or who are preselected to care for smallpox cases in the event they occur.
 Smallpox also represents a potential bioterrorism threat because the virus may be weaponized and subsequently spread from person to person.

 Consequences of Infection

 Need for Medical Assistance

 Persons who may have been exposed to smallpox (variola) virus should seek immediate medical attention for evaluation of the need for postexposure treatment.